bitfocus/companion-module-analogway-awj/README.md

     - handle aspect ratios
     - grab parameters with learn button
 * Feature: add support for colors with alpha at Setup Timer action for LivePremier
+* Feature: show more detailed status during connection and synchronization with download progress
 * Bugfix: input freeze presets were only generated for inputs with a name
 * Chore: update some isVisible functions to newly available syntax avoiding additional code evaluation
 * Chore: bump @companion-module/base from 1.2.1 to 1.7.0